lreading/ts-discord-bot/README.md

 This library is an abstraction built on top of the [discord.js](https://github.com/discordjs/discord.js/) library.
 It's meant to be used as a quick-start for new bots.

 ## Installation
-Install this package, alongside `discord.js`:
+Install this package:

-`npm i -S @nerdyhick/ts-discord-bot discord.js`
+`npm i -S @nerdyhick/ts-discord-bot`

 Familiarize yourself with how the Discord Bots work.
 Discord.js has a [great guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) on creating your bot in the Discord developer portal.